BOOK NOW REGISTRATION FORM:

 - Role of vestibular disorders and vestibular asymmetries in falls.

-All participants must attend the full 5 days of the Course and are required to demonstrate evaluation and treatment techniques correctly with an understanding of their purpose, interpret the findings, and contraindications, and successfully complete a written take home examination and oculomotor examination.
+All participants must attend the full 5 days of the Course and are required to demonstrate evaluation and treatment techniques correctly with an understanding of their purpose, interpretation of the findings, and contraindications, and successfully complete a written take home examination and oculomotor examination.

 A Certificate of Attendance will be awarded for attending the 5-day Course full-time and completing competency testing.
 A Certificate of Achievement will be awarded to those who pass the video and written examination.